Runaway Traveller

 SO, can you bring alcohol into Qatar?

 We had three small bottles of Italian limoncello and Romanian cherry wine that we wanted to bring as gifts to our next destination.
-As part of the Qatar Airways stopover program, we booked 3 days in Doha on our way to Cape Town.
-It was on a bit of a whim, and we hadn’t thought everything through.
-Including whether we could share a hotel room as an unmarried couple, but that’s a story for another time.
+As part of the Qatar Airways Stopover Program, we booked 3 days in Doha on our way to Cape Town.
+It was on a bit of a whim, and we didn’t think everything through.
+Including whether we could share a hotel room as an unmarried couple.
+But that’s a story for another time.
 So we found ourselves with these little alcoholic gifts and did a bit of research which suggested we could declare them without getting in trouble.

 It seemed pretty low risk, and good for the plot.